WISVCH/nwerc-2022/content/systems.md

 Each laptop will have an external mouse.
 The configuration of each laptop will be as follows:

+## Hardware

+The laptop will be an HP ProBook 650 G5 and will have the following hardware specifications:
+- Intel Core i5 8265U Processor
+    - 4 cores, 8 threads
+    - Maximum frequency of 3.9GHz
+- 8GB of RAM

 ## Software

 The software configuration will consist of the following: